 Tips for making the best Ice Cream Cake:

 - You can use any flavors of ice cream that you prefer.
 Instead of chocolate and vanilla try mint and chocolate, or try cookie dough and cookies and cream, you name it, just pick two flavor combinations that mix well together.
+How could would it be with cake batter ice cream on top.

 - Dip the knife you’re using to cut the cake in a glass of hot water, then wipe it clean with a towel in between cutting each slice.